Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Build immunity in spring and summer!
-Winter is over but the flu bug is trying to hang around.
-People are still coughing, sneezing, and fighting body aches.
-Complaints range from sore throat and earache to fatigue and nausea.
+The best way to fight the flu is to start building immunity in spring and summer!
+Don't wait until coughing, sneezing, and body aches start.
+Complaints of the flu range from sore throat and earache to fatigue and nausea.

+Full blown cases of the flu require a visit to your healthcare professional.
 For less severe bouts of illness, there are lots of home remedies to treat allergy, cold, and flu symptoms.
 White willow bark tea helps fight feverish conditions.
 Ginger can help with nausea.
-Eucalyptus steam baths help relieve sore throat, runny nose, chest congestion, and cough.
+Eucalyptus essential oil steam baths help relieve sore throat, runny nose, chest congestion, and cough.
 Hyssop can sooth the lungs.
-Mullein oil helps sooth ear ache and respiratory problems.
+Mullein oil helps sooth ear ache and mullein tea helps with respiratory problems.

-The best thing is prevention!
-Summertime should be a time to build immunity.
+The best thing for the flu is prevention!
 Ways to build immunity include good diet, drinking plenty of fresh water, breathing clean air, a good nights sleep, and living in as pure environment as possible (away from toxic chemicals and poisons like pesticides, herbicides, smoke, engine fumes, radon, etc.).

 One method is to start in May taking astragalus everyday for two weeks.
 Then switch to either yellowroot or ginseng everyday for two weeks.
 Then skip a week or try a new herb for a day or two.
 Then start over with the two weeks of astragalus.
-Do this on a regular basis all year long unless a virus strikes.
-Astragalus should never be taken during a feverish condition!
+Do this on a regular basis all year long although astragalus should never be taken during a feverish condition!
 If sickness takes hold, start treating the symptoms so patient can rest comfortably.

 The body will develop a taste for the herbs that it prefers.
 Your body has lots to tell you if you will just listen.
-Don’t wait for pain to lend an ear to your inner workings!
-If something stinks or makes you gag, do not take much of it.
-If you crave something, then by all means, take a little extra.
+If something stinks or makes you gag, do not take it.
+If you crave something, then by all means, take a extra.
 It is hard to overdose on herbs in their original state.
 Do not take extra essential oils, tinctures, processed herbal “capsules”, over the counter products, or prescription medications!

-Always consult with a healthcare professional before using any herbal remedy or supplement as a medicine especially if pregnant, nursing, or taking other medications.
+* Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medications.